What is a Pass-Through Entity?

 Examples of Pass-Through Entity

 A manufacturing partnership firm distributes its income entirely to its partners.
 The firm is considered a pass-through entity.
-Suppose the income for the year was $40,000, expenses to meet the business requirements were $20,000.
+Suppose the income for the year was $40,000, and expenses to meet the business requirements were $20,000.

 Let’s take another example.
 Mr. Agnes is a sole proprietor.
 He is engaged in a construction business.
 He is married to Isabel, and now their joint income is $150,000.
 He plans to open an S corporation so that the entire income of the husband and wife gets clubbed.
 Also, they may be eligible to get a deduction of 20%.
-As per general rule issued for pass-through entities, the owner will get a deduction of 20% on its income.
+Per the general rule issued for pass-through entities, the owner will get a deduction of 20% on its income.
 Mr. Agnes can now claim a deduction for the entire $150,000.

-- Tax Benefits: The most significant benefit of using this mechanism is that the businessman can easily save on their taxes.
-The pass-through entity helps the owners of the business to pass their income to them.
+- Tax Benefits: The most significant benefit of using this mechanism is that people in business can easily save on their taxes.
+The pass-through entity helps the business owners pass their income to them.
 Double taxation can be avoided using this mechanism.
-Owners have to pay takes on their dividend income and also on the income from their businesses; thus, they are relieved from paying double taxes to the government.
+Owners have to pay taxes on their dividend income and the income from their businesses; thus, they are relieved from paying double taxes to the government.
 The government approves these mechanisms, so there are no chances of future obligations regarding the taxes on the same.

 - Deduction Available: The basic deduction of 20% on the income is available to the owners, 20% on the qualified business income.

-- Limited Liability Obligation: The owner of this type of pass-through entity has got one advantage of limited liabilityLimited LiabilityLimited liability refers to that legal structure where the owners' or investors' personal assets are not at stake.
+- Limited Liability Obligation: This type of pass-through entity’s owner has one advantage: limited liabilityLimited LiabilityLimited liability refers to that legal structure where the owners' or investors' personal assets are not at stake.
 Their accountability for business loss or debt doesn't exceed their capital investment in the company.
 It is applicable in partnership firms and limited liability companies..
 It means that whatsoever happens, the assets of the owners are well protected.
 In case of litigation also, the owners are relieved from the claims.